 - Equine Science and Management

-Telatin has personally won and coached many students to win numerous championships in Show Jumping.
-He is the head coach for the Delaware Valley College Intercollegiate Dressage Team (IDA) and he prepares riders for regional and national competitions where they have won many individual and team medals.
+Telatin has personally won and coached many students to win numerous championships in show jumping.
+He is the head coach for the Delaware Valley University Intercollegiate Dressage Team (IDA) and he prepares riders for regional and national competitions where they have won many individual and team medals.
 His most recent accomplishments include an IDA Reserve National Championship Team and Individual Championship.
-He continues to compete in Dressage and A rated Show Jumping competition
+He continues to compete in Dressage and A rated Show Jumping competition.

 Equine Office 103